s3corp-github/S3_FriendManagement_ThinhNguyen/README.md

 ```

-### Retrieve all email addresses which can receive updates from an email address
+### Retrieve all email addresses which can receive update from an email address
 ```http request
 GET /friend/emails-receive-update
 ```